History of the Republican People's Party: Deniz Baykal (1992–2010)

-Kemal Kılıçdaroğlu (2010–present)
+Kemal Kılıçdaroğlu (2010–2023)

 On 22 May 2010 the convention of the Republican People's Party elected Kemal Kılıçdaroğlu to be the new party leader.
 Kılıçdaroğlu set about immediately to reform the party.
 Many critics of the day commented positively how the Kılıçdaroğlu period would see the People's Republican Party move more to the left as in the time of Bülent Ecevit, in contrast to the Baykal period which had moved CHP more closer to centre politics to such an extent that left-wing intellectuals had started to claim how the CHP was becoming a right-wing party.
 Kılıçdaroğlu saw an immense rise in popularity and support throughout the country and for the first time in twenty years, the party became directly active in the eastern parts of the country.
 In late 2010, the party held a Great Election where the Party Leader's cabinet was reformed.
 It marked the complete end of the 'Baykal – Önder Sav' era where all opposition to the changing policy of the CHP was swiftly removed.

 Kemal Kılıçdaroğlu's efforts seemed to work.
 CHP was able to increase the percentage of voters to 25.98% in the 2011 general election.
 Yet, in 2012, Kemal Kılıçdaroğlu faced an attempted rebellion by the old guard in his own party, reportedly supported by Baykal.
 However, the attempt failed and at the party congress held in 2012, Kılıçdaroğlu remained the CHP leader.
 This paved the way for him into following his plans for what he considers renovating the party to becoming a social democratic in the European context.